-If the loop type is S or LT, assign ISDN DNs to the loop and designate one of the assigned ISDN DNs to be the DN for the loop (Loop DN).
+If the loop type is S or LT:

-- Note: You can have a maximum of thirty ISDN DNs on your system.
-The default ISDN DN range is 667- 696.
-To change ISDN DN type, see Change DNs on page 304. - 8.
+- assign ISDN DNs to the loop - designate one of the assigned ISDN DNs to be the DN for the loop (Loop DN). - Note: You can have a maximum of 30 ISDN DNs on your system.
+The default ISDN DN range is 667-696 for a system with three-digit DNs.
+To change ISDN DN type, see Change DNs on page 340. - 8.
 Re-enable the card in Maintenance.
+Refer to Disabling a PRI Channel on page 455.

 If required, the card goes through a firmware download process, which takes five to six minutes.
-During a firmware download, the bottom LED on the BRI Card flashes. - 9.
-Provision the loops and lines as appropriate in Maintenance programming.
-See "Provisioning" on page 405. - 10.
-If you are configuring auto-answer BRI trunks to map to target lines, program the received number for the target line (a setting found under Lines) to be the same as the Network DN supplied by your service provider.
+During a firmware download, the bottom LED on the BRI card flashes.

+- 9. Provision the loops and lines, as appropriate, in Maintenance.
+Refer to Provisioning BRI and PRI lines on page 453. - 10.
+If you are configuring auto-answer BRI trunks to map to target lines, program the received number for the target line to be the same as the Network DN supplied by your service provider.
+This setting is found under Lines.

-Assign the ISDN lines and target lines to the appropriate ISDN DNs (the set of DNs reserved for use by ISDN devices) under Line access, a subheading of Terminals&Sets.
-ISDN lines can also be assigned to the DNs used by Norstar telephones or any other devices connected to the Modular ICS.
+Assign the ISDN lines and target lines to the appropriate ISDN DNs, which are the set of DNs reserved for use by

+ISDN devices.
+This setting is found under Terminals&Sets/Line access.
+ISDN lines can also be assigned to the DNs used by the telephones or any other devices connected to the Modular ICS.

 Program the ISDN terminals and devices with the appropriate ISDN DNs and terminal SPIDs by following the instructions that come with the devices.
-For more information see Programming ISDN equipment on page 42.
-If you are setting up a D-packet service, program the point-of-sale terminal adapter or other D-packet service device with the appropriate TEI (provided by your service provider), terminal SPID, and DN by following the instructions that come with the device.
+For more information, see Programming ISDN equipment on page 52.

+If you are setting up a D-packet service, program the pointof-sale terminal adapter or other D-packet service device with the appropriate TEI (provided by your service provider), terminal SPID, and DN by following the instructions that come with the device.